-SYSTEM MONITORING (SCADA) (These check sheets were designed to be printed separately and used in the field)

-Daily Daily or Weekly

-Visual Inspection SCADA Security; Gates, Locks, Night Lighting, etc.,

-Mon thly

-Test Emergency Electrical Power Source

-Solar Panels - Visually Inspect for debris, dust and clean if necessary

-Run Software Security Scans

-Visual Inspection of all system components

-Quar Quarterly

-Functional testing by simulating control commands or alarm conditions and verifying on/off functionality

-Assess Condition of Solar Panels

-The United States Environmental Protection Agency has developed self-assessment tools for Cybersecurity to assist water systems evaluate their vulnerability.

-Annu ually or Seasonal

-Assess needed modifications and costs to include in the annual budget

-Replace hardware and update software that has reached its official end-of-life or no longer supported by the manufacturer or vendor.
+SYSTEM MONITORING (SCADA), Controls or other appurtenances (These check sheets were designed to be printed separately and used in the field) Daily or Weekly Visual Inspection SCADA Security; Gates, Locks, Night Lighting, etc., Mon thly Test Emergency Electrical Power Source Solar Panels - Visually Inspect for debris, dust and clean if necessary Run Software Security Scans Visual Inspection of all system components Quar terly Functional testing by simulating control commands or alarm conditions and verifying on/off functionality Assess Condition of Solar Panels □ Good □ Fair □ Poor The United States Environmental Protection Agency has developed self-assessment tools for Cybersecurity to assist water systems evaluate their vulnerability.
+Annı ually or Seasonal Assess needed modifications and costs to include in the annual budget Replace hardware and update software that has reached its official end-of-life or no longer supported by the manufacturer or vendor.
 Inspect Grounding System

-SYSTEM MONITORING (SCADA) (continued)
+SYSTEM MONITORING (SCADA) Controls or other appurtenances (continued)

-Three to Five Years
+Thre e to Five Years

 Solar Panels - Consider replacement, check solar panels supports.

 Check Antenna Alignment

 Replace backup batteries as required by manufacturer

-SYSTEM SPECIFIC O&M FOR SCADA
+SYS TEM SPECIFIC O&M FOR SCADA, Controls, or other appurtenances

+NEVADA DIVISION OF

+ENVIRONMENTAL

+DDOTECTION